 - Lifestyle changes that reduce the risks

-As the year's progress, memory lapses occur more and more frequently, the process of ageing means your brain, as well as your body, slows down, and you become less flexible both physically and mentally.
+As the years progress, memory lapses occur more frequently, the process of ageing means your brain, as well as your body, slows down, and you can become less flexible, both physically and mentally.

-Common difficulties are remembering names of places and where you left your keys and whilst this is a minor irritation to some, it can provoke intense anxiety in others especially where there may be a family history of dementia.
+Whilst this is a minor irritation to some, it can provoke intense anxiety in others, especially where there may be a family history of dementia.

-So, what can be done about memory loss, how can you maximise your brain function?
+So, what can be done about memory loss and how can you maximise your brain function?

 There are several strategies to help maintain optimal mental health, but one of the most important is ensuring you supply your brain with the nutrients it needs and keep your antioxidant levels topped up.

-Dementia is a general term that encompasses loss of memory and progressive deterioration of mental functioning.
+Dementia is a general term encompassing loss of memory and progressive deterioration of mental functioning.

 The loss of cognitive function affects a person’s ability to think, remember or reason to such an extent that it significantly affects their daily activities and quality of life.